tali-software-foundation/tali/README.md

 ### Did you name this after a Mass Effect character?

-If it piques your interests, sure!
+If it piques your interest, sure!
 If you're a lawyer, definitely not!

 Really, I just think Tali's a great name for a programming language - fun, short, and homonymically rooted in computing!

+## License

+If Lisp truly is discovered, and not invented, then it is only fitting to release Tali under the MIT license, and so I do that.